 Battery with Substantial Bodily Harm

-As the offense implies, this Battery must include some sort of severe harm.
+As the name implies, this type of Battery must include some sort of severe harm.
 Unfortunately, Nevada statutes do not define “substantial bodily harm.”
-Suffice it to say, that if you commit a battery that breaks a bone, causes scarring or permanent injury, you may be charged with this offense.
+Suffice it to say, if you commit a battery that breaks a bone, causes scarring or permanent injury, you may be charged with this offense.

 In our scenario, let’s say, Joe hit Bob strong enough to knock him to the ground.
-Bob suffers lacerations to his head which required stitches and also suffered a concussion which required an overnight stay at a local hospital.
+Bob suffers lacerations to his head which required stitches and he also suffered a concussion which required an overnight stay at a local hospital.
 Joe would likely be charged with Battery with Substantial Bodily Harm.
-This is a very serious offense and is considered a Class C felony.
-Joe is facing 12 to 60 months in jail and up to a $10,000 fine.

 Battery with use of a Deadly Weapon

-Battery with use of a Deadly Weapon, means that you committed a battery by using some other object or instrument.
+Battery with use of a Deadly Weapon means that you committed a battery by using some object or instrument.
 Again, Nevada does not define what constitutes a “deadly weapon.”
-Even if you would never use this object as a “deadly weapon”, if this object could potentially cause death, for example, a rock, a stick, a butter knife, then it is likely that you could be charged with Battery with use of a deadly weapon.
+Even if you would never use a specific object as a “deadly weapon”, if the object could potentially cause death, for example, a rock, a stick, or a butter knife, then it is likely that you could be charged with Battery with use of a deadly weapon.

 Generally speaking, Domestic Violence is a battery committed by someone against another he/she has some sort of relationship with.
 This includes current and former spouse(s), girlfriend(s)/boyfriend(s), and relatives.
-But did you know that you can get charged with domestic violence, if you commit a battery against someone who merely resides or is just living with you?
+But did you know that you can be charged with domestic violence if you commit a battery against someone who is just living with you?

 For example, with our scenario, if Joe and Bob were roommates and Joe punched Bob.
 Joe could potentially be charged with domestic violence, even though there is no blood relation or romantic involvement.

-While, a first time domestic violence conviction is considered a misdemeanor, the State of Nevada does not take this offense lightly, there are mandatory jail time, classes, fees, and community service requirements which must be fulfilled.
+While, a first time domestic violence conviction is considered a misdemeanor, the State of Nevada does not take this offense lightly.
+Even with a first time domestic violence conviction, there is mandatory jail time, classes, fees, and community service requirements.
 Furthermore, if convicted:

-- You could lose your right to carry or retain a firearm.
+- You may lose your right to carry or retain a firearm.

-- There is no exception to this restriction if you are active duty military or a peace officer.
+- There is no exception to firearm restriction if you are active duty military or a peace officer.
 You, too, can lose your permit to carry a firearm.

-- A misdemeanor domestic violence conviction can only be sealed after 7 years and a felony domestic violence conviction (3rd offense within 7 years) can NEVER be sealed.
+- A misdemeanor domestic violence conviction can only be sealed after 7 years and a felony domestic violence conviction can NEVER be sealed.

 Thus, the consequences for any of these offenses can be quite severe and life changing.
-If you are arrested or have been charged with any of the above crimes- Do not take it for granted!
-Hire the criminal law firm of Las Vegas who has over 20 years of experience.
-We can help.
-Call us at 702-405-0001 or fill out our contact form on this page for more information.
-Operators are standing by to assist you.
-Initial consultations are confidential and free.
+If you are arrested or have been charged with any of the above crimes, do not take it for granted!
+We have over 25 years of criminal defense experience.
+Call us now at (702) 405-0001 to arrange a consultation.